HMRC Crypto Nudge Letter: What to Do Next

 Just received a letter?
 Skip to the action page.

-If you're here because a letter just landed, the HMRC nudge letter action page is shaped around the 60-day deadline — three clear paths and a starting point depending on your transaction count and activity type.
+If you're here because a letter just landed, the HMRC nudge letter action page is shaped around the deadline stated in your letter, with three possible paths and a starting point depending on your transaction count and activity type.
+If the letter mentions Coinbase, use the Coinbase-specific evidence checklist as well.

 What are the warning letters?

-The letters aren't accusatory — HMRC frames them as "encouraging voluntary compliance."
+The letters aren't accusatory, and HMRC frames them as "encouraging voluntary compliance."
 But make no mistake: if you receive one, HMRC already has data suggesting a discrepancy between what you declared and what your exchange reported.

 What the letter asks